grange85/ahfow-www/_posts/2024-02-26-my-record-collection-113-quarantine-tapes-lathe-cut-box-of-singles.md

 The set was first released in this box of lathe-cut plastic discs for $75 (and individually or as digital downloads):

-> It sounded like a quick and easy thing when Mike Dixon called me from Tucson "hey, why not make some instant lathe-cut singles from your livestream shows?"
+> It sounded like a quick and easy thing when Mike Dixon called me from Tucson "hey, why not make some instant lathe-cut singles from your live stream shows?"
 But the plan expanded from there.
 We tracked four of the songs in our studio (rather than live).
 And instead of one generic single cover, we did six different jackets, and added the box and a die-cut silkscreen sticker (if you buy the complete set).
 "If it's worth doing," said Mike, "it's worth over-doing."
 To that end, we've added one more bonus to the complete set -- a diamond-shaped plexiglass disc with a live recording of "Parking Lot"

  Dean Wareham newsletter
 {: .blockquote-footer .text-end}